 Section 6.11 Resignation: Except as otherwise required by law, a director may resign from the Board at any time by giving notice in writing to the Board.
-Such resignation ion shall take effect at the time specified therein, and unless otherwise specified therein, no acceptance of such resignation shall be necessary to make it effective.
+Such resignation shall take effect at the time specified therein, and unless otherwise specified therein, no acceptance of such resignation shall be necessary to make it effective.

 Section 6.12 Vacancies: Any vacancy occurring in the Board members shall be filled by a majority vote of the remaining Board members.
 A director elected to fill a vacancy shall be elected for the unexpired term of his or her predecessor in office.

 Section 6.15 Absence/Abandonment: Each Board member is expected to communicate with the Board in advance of all Board meetings if she/he is unable to attend or participate by conference telephone or other agreed-upon means of communication or if life-circumstances are interfering with his/her ability to fulfill the obligations of her/his role.
 If a board member is absent from two (2) successive Board meetings without notice or fails to fulfill assigned responsibilities for a 30 day period, the board may vote on whether the absent member shall be deemed to have resigned due to non-participation.
 If the Board votes that the absent member has resigned due to non-participation, the absent member will be notified by both email and certified letter of the Board’s decision.

-Section 6.16 Voting: Each Director shall have one vote except for the immediate past president.
+Section 6.16 Voting: Each Board member shall have one vote except for the immediate past president.
 All voting at meetings shall be done personally and no proxy shall be allowed.

 ARTICLE VII - EXECUTIVE DIRECTOR AND STAFF